Family Nurturing Center of Texas offers Nurturing Families™ Trainer Certifications with training guidelines and

-Nurturing Program Trainers train paraprofessionals and professionals to become NP Facilitators.
+Nurturing Families™ Trainers train paraprofessionals and professionals to become Facilitators.
 Trainers provide facilitator trainings and consultation to individuals they train.
 Agency, statewide conferences and workshops can also be conducted by trainers.
-County/statewide initiatives and fidelity monitoring can only be conducted through Family Nurturing Centers.
+County/statewide initiatives and fidelity monitoring can only be conducted through the Family Nurturing Center of Texas.

-Individuals who wish to provide training for Family Nurturing Centers (FNC) must be approved with one or more of the four Nurturing Program Trainer Certifications.
+Individuals who wish to provide training must be approved with one or more of the four Nurturing Families™ Trainer Certifications.
 Once certified, every training or workshop you provide must be documented and submitted to your reporting entity for the training to count for your certification.